agdavid/agdavid.github.io/_posts/2016-10-06-puckerup_spa_angular_rails_app.markdown

 *Dealing with Cross Site Request Forgery*

 When working with Angular and Rails, you need to address the possibility of cross site request forgery (CSRF) attacks.
 In general, CSRF is whan an attacker tricks the browser of a verified user into attacking a website that relies on user-authentication for certain requests.
-A user that saves some verification to the browser (i.e., a cookie) could unknowingly send a malicious HTTP request toa site that trusts the user.
+A user that saves some verification to the browser (i.e., a cookie) could unknowingly send a malicious HTTP request to a site that trusts the user.

 Read more about CSRF, generally, [here](https://en.wikipedia.org/wiki/Cross-site_request_forgery).